samsonyuwono/front-end-assignment/README.md

-# THINX Front-End Engineer Challenge Instructions
+# THINX Front-End Engineer Challenge ReadMe

 ---

 ##### General:

 1. Use vanilla JS or jQuery for interactions.
 Do not use an MVC framework.
 2. Use plain CSS or SCSS.
 Do not use any libraries or frameworks.
 3. Make sure your code is clean and well documented.